 "A writer is a person who cares what words mean, what they say, how they say it.
 Writers know words are their way towards truth and freedom, and so they use them with care, with thought, with fear, with delight.
 By using words well they strengthen their souls.
 Story-tellers and poets spend their lives learning that skill and art of using words well.
 And their words make the souls of their readers stronger, brighter, deeper." ― Ursula K. Le Guin

-For the last month, a handful of friends and I have met weekly to sit in silence and write.
-In doing so, we've accidentally created a writing club.
-It's become the most rewarding hour of my working week.
-I have concluded that if you consider yourself a writer, you are very lucky.
-But with that identity, you also likely feel you don't write enough.
+In doing so, we’ve accidentally created a writing club and it’s fast become the most rewarding hour of my working week.
+If you consider yourself a writer, you are very lucky.
+And yet, with that identity, you also likely feel you don't write enough.
+Do you beat yourself up?
 I want us all to have the necessary space to practice our art.
 So, if you are a writer, I'd like to invite you to the Empty Writers Club; just reply to this email to join us.
 More below!

-To my friends who are writers:
+To my dear friends who are writers:

-The last few months have not been easy.
-As my therapist said, "So, you want to be a writer…. and now you're doing AI for dental front desk management…?!"
-I obviously cringed when he pointed this out.
-I spat out my tea.
-While travelling, I learned to trust my intuition, but the way intuition expresses itself is often by a kind of emotional abduction.
-It captures us by the ankle or throat and never tells us what it wants.
+While travelling, I learned to trust my intuition, and I discovered that, when ignored, the way intuition expresses itself is often by a sort of emotional abduction.
+It captures us by the ankle or throat — it gags us — and never tells us exactly what it wants.
 We are left guessing.
-I have felt stressed and panicked, and I haven’t understood why.
-All the while, intuitively, I have found sitting among friends and writing feels correct.
-In these moments, the grip has loosened.
+“Why do I feel miserable?!”
+Recently, I have felt stressed and panicked and I haven’t understood why.

-Likewise, I feel an intuitive guilt, almost a shame, when time passes between writing sessions.
+I feel an intuitive guilt, almost a shame, when a long time passes between writing sessions.
 When I don't publish here, or when I fail to work on my book, I let the embers of my creativity dwindle.
 Returning to the blank page gets more difficult.
 I feel like I am wasting something important.
 What might I be wasting?

-Writing is a passion that is simultaneously invigorating and enlightening whilst entirely free to do.
-This cosmic gift shouldn't be overlooked.
-It often is.
 Only a few of us discover writing as an outlet, a source of expression or, at other times, therapy.
 Writing can be a way of existing, a livelihood, or a thing to fill winter evenings.
-It's a lens with which we look into the world.
+It's a lens with which we look into the world, and when we look we always find ourselves.
 Ah! — to be able to meet oneself in the mirror of the page!

 Those of us who feel our pull to write invariably feel we're not living up to our creative potential when not doing it.